Stay warm and safe during winter activities

-- Wear appropriate cold weather gear, such as a snowmobile suit, snow bib, jackets, and gloves, to cut the wind, repel water and allow ventilation.
+- Wear appropriate cold weather gear — such as a snowmobile suit, snow bib, jackets and gloves — to help cut the wind, repel water and allow ventilation.

-- Always go snowmobiling in groups and notify someone at home where the group is headed and the expected return time.
+- Go snowmobiling in groups, and notify someone at home where the group is headed and the expected return time.

 - Know the area where you're riding, if possible.
 There may be hazards, such as washouts (melted snow, flowing water or erosion impacting the trail, road or field), fences and drop-offs in unfamiliar areas.

 - Before departing, check your machine's fuel and fluid levels to make sure they are sufficient for the trip.
-You should also check the machine's overall condition and operation.
+Check the machine's overall condition and operation.

-- Never drive too fast for your comfort level, and keep speeds below 40 miles per hour at night.
+- Avoid driving too fast for your comfort level, and keep speeds below 40 miles per hour at night.

 - Stay on designated trails.

-- Avoid driving on ice, but if it's the only option, wear a lifejacket.
+- Plan routes in advance to avoid driving on ice.
+But if it's the only option, wear a life jacket.

-- Always ride sober, which includes avoiding prescription medications that may affect how you ride.
+- Ride sober, which includes avoiding prescription medications that may affect how you ride.